Spoorthiramegowda/nodes_zuul_config/README.md

 ```
 This should return *SSH test successful*

+Now the Node setup is ready add your Node in [jobs.yaml](https://github.com/Minson2951/nodes_zuul_config/blob/915c40574b181b2ed8de18d7eaab69ffd827ced2/zuul.d/jobs.yaml) with another name and run your job on that node.

 # On Node Machine (Execution Node)
 ## Step 1: Prepare User and SSH Directory
 ### Create SSH directory (replace 'minson' with your username)